Highly-sensitive PCR-based method to detect SARS-CoV-2 variants

 Background

-The ongoing coronavirus disease 2019 (COVID-19) pandemic has become a major public health crisis, with 247 million infections and 5 million deaths.
+The ongoing coronavirus disease 2019 (COVID-19) pandemic has become a major public health crisis, with over 249 million infections and more than 5 million deaths.
 Despite rapid development and deployment of potential vaccines, a continuous rise in pandemic trajectory has been observed globally.
 This could be due to the emergence of new viral variants with multiple spike mutations that make the virus resistant to antibody-mediated neutralization.
 Thus, rapid and accurate detection of viral variants is important to tract viral transmission and assess risk.

 Whole-genome next-generation sequencing methods are considered the golden standard for detecting viral variants.
 Viral samples used in these methods must have good quality and a high level of viral RNA.
 However, samples collected from patients at the later phase of infection often contain a low level of viral RNA.
 Moreover, rapid degradation of RNA could occur due to the mishandling of samples during transport and storage.
 These factors could essentially limit the widespread use of next-generation sequencing methods.